-This creamy broccoli cheese soup is packed with broccoli flavor and is extra cheesy.
+This creamy broccoli cheddar soup is packed with broccoli flavor and is extra cheesy.
 It is made without flour and gets its thick, creamy base from a potato!
 This soup is lighter on the calories with all the flavor you’d expect!
-Jump to the Broccoli Cheddar Soup Recipe

 It’s common to see broccoli cheddar soup made with a base of flour, butter, and milk.
 The method is not that different from making the cheese sauce for macaroni and cheese.
 First, melt butter, whisk in flour, and add milk and heat until the milk thickens.
 Broccoli soup made this way is delicious, but it’s a bit too heavy for us.

 Our healthier version skips the butter and flour paste and calls on one potato to do the thickening.
 This halves the amount of butter needed, says goodbye to the flour, and no longer requires multiple cups of milk.

 Amazingly enough, even with skipping all those ingredients, our soup is creamy, rich, and delicious!
 So much so that you won’t miss them one bit.
 For another easy, creamy soup, try our roasted cauliflower soup.

 If you have made our creamy vegetable soup before, this recipe might seem a bit familiar.
 Here are the basic steps; remember that the entire recipe is below.

 Step 1: Cook onions and whole garlic cloves (no mincing required!) in a bit of butter until soft and sweet.